kenshima4/ubiquitous-spork/README.md

             "Ages": [<int array>]
         }
         ```
-    - Your backend will them mutate the data and pull rates from a remote api:
+    - Your backend will then mutate the data and pull rates from a remote API:
-        - The remote api is located at: https://dev.gondwana-collection.com/Web-Store/Rates/Rates.php
+        - The remote API is located at: https://dev.gondwana-collection.com/Web-Store/Rates/Rates.php
         - Post request with the following payload:
         ```json
         {